-We have acted as counsel to Targa Resources Partners LP (the "Partnership"), a Delaware limited partnership, with respect to certain legal matters in connection with the registration of common units and debt securities.
-We have also participated in the preparation of a Prospectus dated on or about the date hereof (the "Prospectus"), forming part of the Registration Statement on Form S-3 (the "Registration Statement").
+We have acted as counsel to Targa Resources Partners LP (the "Partnership"), a Delaware limited partnership, with respect to certain legal matters in connection with the offer and sale of preferred units in the Partnership.
+We have also participated in the preparation of a Prospectus Supplement (the "Prospectus Supplement") dated on or about the date hereof, and the Prospectus dated April 8, 2013 (the "Prospectus"), forming part of the Registration Statement on Form S-3, No. 333-187795 (the "Registration Statement").